-Things to do in Vilnius
+Best Things to do in Vilnius

 Explore the Old Town

-Vilnius’s old town was quite large, but easy to navigate.
-The baroque architecture is abundant and there are plenty of cafes to dip into and enjoy a coffee before moving on t.
+Vilnius’s old town is quite large but easy to navigate.
+The baroque architecture is abundant, and there are plenty of cafes to dip into and enjoy a coffee.

-Uzupis has its own president, currency, and constitution and is very charming to walk around in.
-There is a bohemian and artistic feel to the small area, and you can find yourself exploring the art installations while lazing about the Vilnia River.
+Uzupis has its own president, currency, and constitution and is very charming to walk around.
+The small area has a bohemian and artistic feel, and you can find yourself exploring the art installations while lazing about the Vilnia River.

-Wander around Bernardine Cemetary
+Wander Around Bernardine Cemetary

 Eat at Snekutis

 There are three locations around the city to try cheap local Lithuanian food.
 They have many draft beer options ranging from €1.30-€3.
 Come hungry and leave 10 lbs heavier from the hearty meat and potato pancakes.

-Hike up to Gediminas’ Tower
+Hike Up to Gediminas’ Tower